Why Do We Oppose The Iola Car Show Sand Mine? Because Of Location, Location, Location!

 Our mission statement is simple: We oppose the sand mine and we are asking the Iola Car Show and Faulks Bros. to withdraw this application for the 30-acre sand mine.
 We are asking for No Iola Sand Mine, PERIOD.
 We will detail this position with facts and provide all the reasons we believe that this proposed sand mine is a terrible idea for our beautiful community.
 We will win this argument with FACTS.
 We do NOT want any shovels in the ground.

-The plaintiffs in the appeal against the proposed Conditional Use Permit for a sand mine on the Iola Car Show grounds filed their brief on Tuesday, July 1st with Kewaunee County Judge Jeffrey R. Wisnicki.
+The plaintiffs in the appeal against the proposed Conditional Use Permit for a sand mine on the Iola Car Show grounds filed their response brief — the final one from all parties — on Wednesday, October 1st with Kewaunee County Judge Jeffrey R. Wisnicky.

 Who Is Behind This Website?